derekburgess/jaws/README.md

 Run `jaws-embedd` with `--api` and either `openai` or `starcoder` to transform either `--type` `orgs` or `packets` into embeddings.

-Defaults: `jaws-embedd --api "openai" --type "orgs" --database "captures"`
+Defaults: `jaws-embedd --api "starcoder" --type "orgs" --database "captures"`

 Note: `starcoder` will cache and run `bigcode/starcoder2-15b`